 In 1983 Mr. Levit left Rexnord to join Wisconsin-based Godfrey & Kahn's Milwaukee office as a shareholder.
 During his 30 years with the firm, he chaired its Litigation and International Practice Groups and served on its Board of Directors and for over 25 years was its Loss Prevention Partner and Claims Counsel.

-Mr. Levit is admitted to practice and an active member of the State of California, New York and Wisconsin Bars.
+Mr. Levit is admitted to practice and an active member of the Bars of the States of California, New York and Wisconsin.

 As an advocate, Mr. Levit has had significant experience representing clients in arbitrations under a wide variety of rules.
 These include the American Arbitration Association, the International Centre for Dispute Resolution, the CPR International Institute for Conflict Prevention and Resolution, the Iran-U.S. Claims Tribunal, the International Arbitral Centre of the Federal Economic Chamber of Vienna, the International Chamber of Commerce, the Zürich Chamber of Commerce, UNCITRAL, and other ad hoc rules and procedures.

-For over 35 years Mr. Levit has served as sole, chair or panel arbitrator in well over 100 domestic and international commercial, corporate, insurance, reinsurance, employment and securities arbitrations, under CPR International Institute for Conflict Prevention and Resolution, American Arbitration Association, International Centre for Dispute Resolution, ICC, New York Stock Exchange, NASD, UNCITRAL and various other ad hoc rules and procedures.
-Has mediated scores of disputes of various kinds.
+For over 35 years Mr. Levit has served as sole, chair, emergency and panel arbitrator in well over 100 domestic and international commercial, corporate, insurance, reinsurance, employment and securities arbitrations, under CPR International Institute for Conflict Prevention and Resolution, American Arbitration Association, International Centre for Dispute Resolution, ICC, New York Stock Exchange, NASD, UNCITRAL and various other ad hoc rules and procedures.
+He has mediated scores of disputes of various kinds.
 He is a contributor to the 4th edition of the College of Commercial Arbitrators Guide to Best Practices in Commercial Arbitration (2017).